KevinWorkman/HappyCoding/tutorials/java/_posts/2017-05-06-processing-in-java.md

 This works because Processing is written in Java.
 So the Processing editor can take your Processing code and make a few minor adjustments, such as putting it inside a class inside a `.java` file, to create valid Java code.
 Then it compiles and runs that Java code, exactly how we've been compiling and running our Java code in these tutorials.

 And because Processing is written in Java, we can do the exact same thing from our Java code.
-This allows us to write Java code that accesses Processing's functionality directly, without going through the Processing editor.
+This lets us write Java code that accesses Processing's functionality directly, without going through the Processing editor.
 This is useful for writing more complicated Processing sketches, or for writing a library that you can then use in Processing.

 ## Add Processing to Your Classpath